hopetambala/SI664-docs/exercises/final_project.md

 ### 4.5 List and detail pages
-Create at least *one* list view (`ListView`) and supporting template that displays an instance list of the principal entity described in your model (e.g., artworks, hospitals, movies, super heroes, wines, etc.).
+Create at least *one* list view (`ListView`) and supporting template that displays an instance list of the *principal* entity described in your model (e.g., artworks, hospitals, movies, super heroes, wines, etc.).
 Each list item instance *must* provide a clickable link to an associated detail view (`DetailView`) and template.
 The detail page *must* display a set of entity attributes.
 Attributes lacking values (e.g., blank or NULL) *must* be hidden from view.

 ### 4.6 Create/Update/Delete web forms
 Install the `django-crispy-forms` package and implement a *single set* of create/update/delete web forms that operate on your *principal* entity (e.g., artwork, game, hospital, movie, wine).
-Create a `forms.py` files and use the Django helper class (`ModelForm`)to create a new `Form` class based on your chosen model.
+Create a `forms.py` files and use the Django helper class (`ModelForm`) to create a new `Form` class based on your chosen model.
 In addition to the form submission buttons, add additional navigation buttons on your list page (add -> add form page), your detail page (update -> update form page, delete -> delete form page) and your delete page (cancel -> detail page) as described in [Exercise 8.2](./assignment_v8p2.md).

-Refer to the `heritagesites` app `urls.py` file to establish your web form routes.
+Refer to the `heritagesites/urls.py` file to establish your web form routes.

 #### heritagesites app urls.py
 ```python